marquesjr/ComfyUI-Docker-CUDA-preloaded/README.md

 Because extensions require python dependencies of their own, I configured "/venv" to be a Docker Volume.
 If you ever run into problems with dangling dependencies from older versions of some extensions, you can always wipe this volume clean.
 Next time the container restarts, it will reinstall them from all extensions.

 ```
+docker compose down # otherwise a dangling running container my be locking the volume
 docker volume rm comfyui_venv
 ```